HelloblueAI/Bleu.js/README.md

 .js/core

 Bleu.js is a JavaScript framework built to tackle the various coding challenges developers face.
-It brings together advanced debugging, real-time optimization suggestions, and support for multiple programming languages.
+It brings together advanced debugging, real-time optimization suggestions support for multiple programming languages.
 It automatically generates new code snippets, or "eggs" to help improve efficiency and solve coding problems.
 With a user-friendly interface, Bleu.js automates dependency management, streamlines collaboration, and provides tools to maintain code quality without adding extra complexity.
-## Bleu.js

 ### Features
 * Generate Eggs: Automatically generate code snippets using HenFarm.js.